Superhot Rock Energy

 Drilling deep into hard rock causes drill bits to wear out quickly.
-Recent innovations have resulted in the PDC bit, which has been proven to increase rate of penetration and reduce drill times significantly in the crystalline rock at FORGE.
 Emerging innovations like hammer drilling, hybrid PDC/particle drilling, and contactless energy drilling solve this problem by finding other ways to drill.

 - Plasma drilling, such as the Plasmabit drill under development by GA Drilling, works by emitting a stream of plasma—extreme heat energy formed as electrons are stripped from atoms using a high-voltage electric current.